zeelrupapara/GOI/README.md

 ## Usage

-With the setup complete, you can now use GPAT to manage members across your organizations efficiently.
+With the setup complete, you can now use GOI to manage members across your organizations efficiently.

-Feel free to explore additional commands and functionalities provided by GPAT by checking the available options in `go run main.go --help`.
+Feel free to explore additional commands and functionalities provided by GOI by checking the available options in `go run main.go --help`.